rroethle7474/comic-book-generator/documentation/ComicBookGeneration.md

 ## Task Breakdown
 1. Frontend (Angular)
 Comic Creation UI
-“Generate” Button & Progress Page
+“submit” Button & Progress Page

 Task: On click, send a request to the API to initiate generation, receive a “ComicBookAssetId.”
 Task: Redirect user to a progress/monitor page that polls the status endpoint.